 Refrigeration is one of the most important food-related processes that we have.
-It works wonders for all of us food-lovers!
+It works wonders for all of us food lovers!

 By reducing the temperature to perfect temp refrigeration levels (34F to 38F), refrigerators lengthen foods’ shelf life considerably.
 By achieving optimum fridge temperature, your refrigerator will inhibit harmful bacteria growth – allowing your food to maintain its freshness for longer than ever possible!

 Because of that fact, we can say that refrigeration is incredible – but should you put everything you buy inside your refrigerator?
 The answer is: absolutely not!
 Several items won’t benefit from low temperatures and will go bad because of it.
-Colder temperatures can change taste, texture, and even the nutritional values of many foods – for better or worse!
+Colder temperatures can change the taste, texture, and even the nutritional values of many foods – for better or worse!

 We all love a warm cup of coffee in the morning.
 Several people cannot start their day without one!
 The thing is before you decide to make a cup of coffee, you need to keep it in a dry, cool area to keep the coffee beans fresh.

 You should never put it in your fridge, though!
 Most experts agree room temperature is cool enough for coffee beans and anything colder than that could potentially spoil the coffee before it reaches your mug.
-Several brands offer a mixture of coffee, cream, and sugar alternative known as 3 in 1 coffee, and even though it has cream in it, it shouldn’t go in the fridge either!
+Several brands offer a mixture of coffee, cream, and sugar alternative known as 3-in-1 coffee, and even though it has cream in it, it shouldn’t go in the fridge either!

 Have you ever wondered why your tomatoes are mushy and tasteless?
 It’s because you keep them in your refrigerator!
 Tomatoes are not meant to be placed under cold temperatures.